Tim Steller's column: New Sen. Wadsack burns hot in first months, could flame out

 So, Wadsack may get bills passed in the closely divided Senate, and she may even get some through the House, though her bill about the State Bar is stuck there now.

-But it’s undetermined yet whether burning hot with righteousness is a way for her to get bills passed and policies in place.
+But it’s undetermined yet whether burning hot with righteousness is a way for her to turn bills into laws and put policies in place.

 Tim Steller is an opinion columnist.
 A 25-year veteran of reporting and editing, he digs into issues and stories that matter in the Tucson area, reports the results and tells you his conclusions.
 Contact him at tsteller@tucson.com or 520-807-7789.
 On Twitter: @senyorreporter